Diya1s/Diya1s/README.md

 - 👋 Hi, I’m @Diya1s
-- 👀 I’m interested in coading, problem solving
+- 👀passionate about coding, problem solving
-- 🌱 I’m currently learning artificial intelligence, Data science
+- 🌱 currectly studying artificial intelligence and Data science
 - 💞️ I’m looking to collaborate on web devlopment
 - 📫 How to reach me ...